eranmos/clearpoint-sre-assessment/README.md

 ### Docker image Vulnerability Check via Trivy
 I integrated Trivy in my GitHub Actions pipeline.
-When we have Git push or pull requests to related  /Frontend, /Backend, folders and files on "main" branch Github Actions will be trigger.
+When we have Git push or pull requests to related Frontend, Backend, folders and files on "main" branch Github Actions will be trigger.
 Pipeline will create:
 + Docker image
 + Docker image vulnerability check(with report)